johnbintz/vegetable_glue/README.md

 The app will clean its database on each scenario.
 To restart the app, pass in the environment variable `REGLUE`:

     REGLUE=true bundle exec cucumber

+Or, use one of the Rake tasks: `vegetable:unglue` to shut down and `vegetable:reglue` to shutdown, then clean.

 If you're using ActiveResource, a good source of the URL is `ActiveResource::Base.site`.